quirkey/minitest-display/README.md

 ## Requirements

-Requires Ruby 1.8.7 or 1.9 and the gem version of minitest >= 2.0.2
+Requires Ruby > 1.9

+For Minitest 4 use minitest-display ~> 0.2
+For Minitest 5 use minitest-display >= 0.3.0

 ## Usage